minimaxir/aitextgen/docs/tutorials/generate_1_5b.md

 - The TensorFlow-based GPT-2 1.5B is downloaded from Google's servers. (download rate is _very_ fast).
 This download will only occur once.
 - It is converted to a corresponding PyTorch model, and then loaded.
 - After it is loaded, it is converted to a FP16 representation.
-- Then it is moved to the T4 GPU
+- Then it is moved to the T4 GPU.

 ## Generating from GPT-2 1.5B